omnetpp/docs.omnetpp.org/tictoc/index.md

 debugged while it is being developed.
 In this section we'll look at the basics of debugging to help you acquire this vital task.

-The simulation can be started in debug mode by clicking the \e Debug button on the IDE's main toolbar.
+The simulation can be started in debug mode by clicking the *Debug* button on the IDE's main toolbar.

 <img src="images/debug.png">

-This will cause the simulation program to be launched under a debugger (usually \e gdb).
+This will cause the simulation program to be launched under a debugger (usually *gdb*).
 The IDE will also switch into "Debug perspective", i.e. rearrange its various panes and views to a layout which is better suited to debugging.
-You can end the debugging session with the
-\e Terminate button (a red square) on the toolbar.
+You can end the debugging session with the *Terminate* button (a red square) on the toolbar.

 <b>Runtime errors</b>